Jordan-Albaladejo/Responding-To-Responder-LLMNR-NetBIOS-mDNS-WPAD/README.md

 ### ✨ Credits
 This guide and accompanying PowerShell scripts were researched and developed with assistance from AI tools, including Microsoft Copilot and OpenAI ChatGPT, to enhance accuracy, efficiency and completeness.
-Special credit to [Credit of NetBIOS disable method](https://woshub.com/how-to-disable-netbios-over-tcpip-and-llmnr-using-gpo/) for method of DWORD configuration of NetBIOS.
+Special credit to [How to Disable NetBIOS, LLMNR, mDNS Protocols in Windows](https://woshub.com/how-to-disable-netbios-over-tcpip-and-llmnr-using-gpo/) for method of DWORD configuration of NetBIOS.